19 nov. 2019

 - We apply judgment: We are always conscious that our reports and advice can have significant consequences on an executive’s future, as well as the fortunes of your organisation and its shareholders.
 This certainly justifies investing the time to reach a conclusion that rigorously considers all the implications of our rich data set.

 Potential is the most difficult question

-Our experience and expertise can help you weigh up the combined data, as well as the potential impact of the intellectual capacity, dominant personal traits, and self-awareness that will determine the extent of a candidate’s potential, and whether it will be best realized on the CFO track.
+Our experience and expertise can help you weigh up the combined data, as well as the potential impact of the intellectual capacity, dominant personal traits and self-awareness that will determine the extent of a candidate’s potential, and whether it will be best realised on the CFO track.